 Me: Thanks Dad.
 It was tough but amazing!
 More in a couple days once I reach EBC.
 Staying at C4 tonight, too tired to head to C2 today.
 Love you.

-Trina Seligman: Whoop!
+Trina Seligman (treasured friend and patient): Whoop!
 Whoop!
 It doesn’t get any better than that!
 Congratulations you are on TOP of the world!
 Thousands of us watching with fingers crossed.
 Be safe.

 Me: Thanks Trina.
 You are super.
 I am so appreciative of your interest and support!
 Now, off to bed at C4 on oxygen (too tired to make it to C2 today).